 clusters are professionally managed and accessed using standard tools.
 For

-example, users might
+example, users might use

-SSH into a head node and use Grid Engine
+ssh to connect to a head node and use Grid Engine

-to submit jobs for execution.
+submit scripts to submit jobs for execution.

-These details are recorded in the ElastiCluster configuration file, and when computation is needed, a cluster is brought up using the command-line tool, for example:
+These details are recorded in the ElastiCluster configuration file, and when computation is needed, a cluster is brought up by using the command-line tool, for example:

 % elasticluster start astrocluster1